jamesdanielwhitford/replit.github.io/tutorials/37-build-breakout-with-kaboom.md

 This code will [run every frame](https://kaboomjs.com/#onUpdate).
 First, it checks whether the mouse cursor is inside the game area.
 Then it checks whether the cursor is to the paddle's left or right, and moves the paddle in that direction.
 The paddle won't move if it is vertically in line with the cursor.

 Note the use of `worldArea()`.
-This method, provided by the `area()` component, returns an object containing two sets of X,Y co-ordinates, `p1` and `p2`. `p1` is the top-left corner of the object's collision mask, and `p2` is its bottom right corner.
+This method, provided by the `area()` component, returns an object containing two sets of X- and Y-coordinates, `p1` and `p2`.
+The first set, `p1`, is the top-left corner of the object's collision mask, and `p2` is its bottom-right corner.
 By default, an object's collision mask is a rectangle of the same size as its sprite – Kaboom does not support non-rectangular collision masks.

 Rerun your repl now and try out the controls.
 If you have a touch screen on your device, you can also move the paddle by tapping or dragging your finger.